gerlichlab/spoc/docs/contributing.md

 If you are proposing a feature:

 - Explain in detail how it would work.
-- Keep the scope as narrow as possible, to make it easier to implement.
+- Keep the scope as narrow as possible to make implementation easier.
-- Remember that this is a volunteer-driven project, and that contributions are welcome :)
+- Remember that this is a volunteer-driven project and that contributions are welcome :)

 ## Get Started!